Fees and Expenses: Do They Really Matter?

 Individual mutual fund and ETF expenses clearly have an impact on long-term portfolio performance.
 Likewise, the fee that portfolio strategists charge to build portfolios using funds also has an impact.

 Most strategists charge a fee based on a percentage of assets under management (AUM).
 A flat fee is another way that strategists charge for their management services.
 First Ascent Asset Management is the first strategist to charge a flat fee for portfolio management services.
-First Ascent’s current fee is $500 per account with a $1,000 household cap.3
+First Ascent’s current fee is 0.35% of assets annually, with a $1,400 cap per household.3

 Effect of Fees on $1M Portfolio